FarronF/limerick-council-meetings/meetings/2020/09/02-Monthly Meeting of the Municipal District of Newcastle West/Minutes - Monthly Meeting of the Municipal District of Newcastle West - 1st July 2020.md

 and in replying the Senior Executive Engineer stated that a request for traffic calming must be

-accompanied by a Plebiscite and a detailed traffic survey, design and costing would be--- 3
+accompanied by a Plebiscite and a detailed traffic survey, design and costing would be
+---
+3

 required and a source of funding to be identified.
 Cllr.
 Collins also queried if soft measures